-Count The number of times that each second level interrupt handler was called during the monitoring period.
+Count The number of or times that each second level interrupt nandier was called during tne monitoring period.

-Total Time (msec) The total CPU time that the system spent processing these second level interrupts, expressed in milliseconds.
+Total Time (msec) The total CPU time that the system spent processing these second level interrupts, type, expressed in milliseconds.

-Avg Time (msec) The average CPU time that the system spent processing one second level interrupt of this
+Avg Time (msec) The average CPU time that the system spent processing one second level interrupt of this type, expressed in milliseconds.

-Min Time (msec) The minimum CPU time that the system needed to process one second level interrupt of this
+The minimum CPU time that the system needed to process one second level interrupt of this Min Time (msec)

-Max Time (msec) The maximum CPU time that the system needed to process one second level interrupt of this
+The maximum CPU time that the system needed to process one second level interrupt of this Max Time (msec)